 MS in Medical Sciences Program

 MAMS is a 32 credit program that can be completed in either one or two calendar years, with all students starting in September.
 Coursework is completed during the fall and spring semesters.
-A laboratory or literature-based thesis is required and many students elect to complete the program in two years, using the second year to gain valuable research experience.
+A research or literature-based thesis is required and many students elect to complete the program in two years, using the second year to gain valuable research and clinical experience.
 The curriculum and tuition for the program are identical for both the one and two year options.

 In addition to coursework in the medical sciences, students may also opt to pursue interests in other areas such as Public Health, Mental Health Counseling and Behavioral Medicine, or Clinical Research by entering a dual degree program.